jpolitz/jpolitz.github.com/notes/_posts/2019-07-01-remote-teaching.md

 for homework?
 This is applying the same idea!”; “What happens if you change that `x` to `this.x` on line 10?
 Let's try it!”) that I don't know how to get in high fidelity asynchronously.

+The strategy I picked is motivated by these assumptions and tries to balance them.

 ## Watching Pre-Recorded Videos